stangajda/SwiftBestPractices/FeedReader/README.md

 10. Uses reactive programming
 11. Follows the Quick and Nimble format for unit and snapshot tests, similar to Jasmine format
 12. Names snapshot image files the same as the test descriptions
-13. Separates styles for better maintainability and reusability
+13. Separates styles from views for better maintainability and reusability
 14. Includes a separate scheme (FeedReader-Mock) for mocking the project
 15. Merges previews with snapshot tests to keep the same code for both
 16. Implements request caching for improved performance